Reviews You Can Rely On

 Why You Should Trust Us

-Jeff Colt, Nathaniel Bailey, and Matthew Richardson are our lead mens testers.
+Our team are experienced runners who have spent thousands of miles pushing their running limits on and off-road.
+Jeff Colt, Nathaniel Bailey, and Matthew Richardson are our men's hydration pack team.
 Each has pushed themselves (and these packs) to their limit in the mountains and on roads.
 Jeff trains in Colorado's Elk Mountains and races internationally in ultra-distance races.
 You're more likely to find Nathaniel pushing the pace in a sub-marathon distance race than in an ultra.
-He's a full-time endurance sports journalist and USATF-certified coach who regularly competes in races both on and off-road.
 Matthew has recorded top-10 finishes in several ultras and runs throughout the Southwest.
+Ally Arcuri is our lead women's tester.
+Ally earned her Bachelor's in Kinesiology and her 200-hour Yoga Teaching Certificate.
+She's an ultramarathoner and exercise expert who has traveled all over the US, exploring on foot.

 We're not kidding when we say our testers have logged thousands of miles in their testing.